-4. Do triggers exist for PWTD among the applicants and/or selectees for any of the career development programs?
+- 4. Do triggers exist for PWTD among the applicants and/or selectees for any of the career development programs?
 (The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
+Applicants (PWTD)

-a.
-Applicants (PWTD) Answer Yes b.
-Selections (PWTD) Answer Yes
+b.
+Selections (PWTD)

-None of the applicants for either of the agency's professional development programs in FY2020 were PWTD.
+None of the applicants or selectees for the ISRD or EOCD programs identified as PWTD.